KeigoAlexTanaka/js-react-introduction-and-props/README.md

 JSX is [a language that compiles to Javascipt](http://blog.yld.io/2015/06/10/getting-started-with-react-and-node-js/#.V8eDk5MrJPN) and allows us to write code that strongly resembles HTML.
 It is eventually compiled to lightweight JavaScript objects.

-Your Hello component's render method:
+Your `Hello` component's `return` method renders the component to the screen:

 * Currently returns JSX, not HTML.
 The JSX creates a heading with 'Hello World!'.
 * Your component reads this and renders a "Hello World!" heading.

 > React can be written without JSX.
 If you want to learn more, [check out this blog post](http://jamesknelson.com/learn-raw-react-no-jsx-flux-es6-webpack/).